-The ADuC7036 is a complete system solution for battery monitoring in 12 V automotive applications.
-These devices integrate all of the required features to precisely and intelligently monitor, process, and diagnose 12 V battery parameters, including battery current, voltage, and temperature, over a wide range of operating conditions.
+The ADuC7034 is a complete system solution for battery monitoring in 12 V automotive applications.
+This device integrates all of the required features to precisely and intelligently monitor, process, and diagnose 12 V battery parameters, including battery current, voltage, and temperature, over a wide range of operating conditions.

 Minimizing external system components, the device is powered directly from the 12 V battery.
-An on-chip, low dropout regulator generates the supply voltage for two integrated, 16-bit, Σ - Δ ADCs.
-The ADCs precisely measure battery current, voltage, and temperature to characterize the state of the health and charge of the car battery.
+An on-chip low dropout regulator generates the supply voltage for two integrated 16-bit Σ - Δ ADCs.
+The ADCs precisely measure battery current, voltage, and temperature to characterize the state of health and state of charge of the car battery.

 A Flash/EE memory-based ARM7[TM] microcontroller (MCU) is also integrated on chip.
-It is used to both preprocess the acquired battery variables and to manage communications from the ADuC7036 to the main electronic control unit (ECU) via a local interconnect network (LIN) interface that is integrated on chip.
+It is used both to preprocess the acquired battery variables and to manage communication from the ADuC7034 to the main electronic control unit (ECU) via a local interconnect network (LIN) interface that is integrated on chip.

-Both the MCU and the ADC subsystem can be individually configured to operate in normal or flexible power saving modes of operation.
+Both the MCU and the ADC subsystem can be individually configured to operate in normal or flexible power-saving modes of operation.

 In its normal operating mode, the MCU is clocked indirectly from an on-chip oscillator via the phase-locked loop (PLL) at a maximum clock rate of 20.48 MHz.
-In its power saving operating modes, the MCU can be totally powered down, waking up only in response to an ADC conversion result ready event, a digital comparator event, a wake-up timer event, a POR event, or an external serial communication event.
+In its power-saving operating modes, the MCU can be totally powered down, waking up only in response to an ADC conversion result being ready, a digital comparator event, a wake-up timer event, a power-on rest (POR) event, or an external serial communication event.

 The ADC can be configured to operate in a normal (full power) mode of operation, interrupting the MCU after various sample conversion events.
-The current channel features two low power modes-low power and low power plus-generating conversion results to a lower performance specification.
+The current channel features two low power modes-low power mode and low power plus mode-that generate conversion results to a lower performance specification.

 On-chip factory firmware supports in-circuit Flash/EE reprogramming via the LIN or JTAG serial interface ports, and nonintrusive emulation is also supported via the JTAG interface.
-These features are incorporated into a low cost QuickStartTM development system supporting the ADuC7036.
+These features are incorporated into a low cost QuickStart[TM] development system supporting the ADuC7034.

-The ADuC7036 operates directly from the 12 V battery supply and is fully specified over a temperature range of -40°C to +115°C. The ADuC7036 is functional, but with degraded performance, at temperatures from 115°C to 125°C.
+The ADuC7034 operates directly from the 12 V battery supply and is fully specified over a temperature range of -40°C to +115°C. The ADuC7034 is functional but has degraded performance at temperatures from 115°C to 125°C.